Skip to Content

 Chorizo burrito filling in a pan.

-Step 5: Warm a separate skillet over medium high heat and warm the flour tortillas for 30 seconds on both sides.
+Step 5: Warm a separate skillet over medium high heat and heat the flour tortillas for 30 seconds on both sides.

 Tip: Transfer the tortillas to a tortilla keeper or cloth to keep them warm.

-Step 6: Divide the chorizo and egg mixture into the tortillas, sprinkle cheddar cheese on top, and fold it into a burrito.
+Step 6: Divide the chorizo and egg mixture into the tortillas, sprinkle with cheddar cheese, and fold it into a burrito.

 Ingredients added to a flour tortilla.